 when thou created me saying:

 Dust thou art und unto dust shalt thou return.

 and weeping o’er the grave we make our song:

 Alleluia, alleluia, alleluia.

 VISUAL LITURGY: “After Ezekiel” by Madeleine Jubilee Saito: Remember those flip books you probably encountered as a kid—the ones with a series of images that gradually change from one page to the next, giving the illusion of animation when viewed in quick succession?
 Well, this is a digital version of that.
-In 2019 cartoonist and illustrator Madeleine Jubilee Saito created an image sequence intended to be swiftly clicked through as part of the Easter Vigil at Church of the Cross in Boston.
+In 2019 cartoonist and illustrator Madeleine Jubilee Saito created an image sequence intended to be swiftly clicked through as part of the Easter Vigil at a church in Boston.
 It was inspired by the story of Ezekiel in the valley of dry bones (Ezek.
 37).
 Very compelling!